maxwagn/GouaniaDenovo/README.md

 ## Pipeline

-this pipeline runs now in the TESTFOLDER.
-The previous one (AByss_problems_Snakefile) several problems beacause one cannot write serveral abyss runs into the same directory
+This pipeline runs now in the TESTFOLDER.
+The previous one (AByss_problems_Snakefile) had several problems that arose because it is not possible to write multiple ABySS runs into same directory.

 <img src="https://github.com/maxwagn/GouaniaDenovo/blob/master/dag_graphs/dag_new_final2.svg">